-Austin came into office defining the coronavirus pandemic as America’s greatest national security challenge, and declaring climate change to be an “existential threat” that he intended to meet by “electrifying our own [military] vehicle fleets.”
+Austin came into office as Defense Secretary defining the coronavirus pandemic as America’s greatest national security challenge, and declaring climate change to be an “existential threat” that he intended to meet by “electrifying our own [military] vehicle fleets.”
 “Climate change is making the world more unsafe and we need to act,” Austin asserted in April 2021.
 “Today,” he added, “no nation can find lasting security without addressing the climate crisis.
 We face all kinds of threats in our line of work, but few of them truly deserve to be called existential.
 The climate crisis does.”

 In early 2021 as well, Austin claimed that yet another of his top priorities as Defense Secretary would be to address the allegedly pervasive problem of sexual assault in the U.S. military, saying: “Sexual assault is a problem that plagues us.
 It is a readiness issue.
 It is a leadership issue.
 We’re going to lead real change for real results.”